Confirm and cancel icons can be invisible if drawn selection extends beyond viewport border

 Any quick ideas?

-#4 Updated by Ryan McFall about 10 years ago
+#4 Updated by Ryan McFall over 10 years ago

 I'm not quite sure what you mean by: